-Can African Pygmy Hedgehogs eat Broccoli?
-Broccoli can be eaten by African Pygmy hedgehogs in moderation, as long as the broccoli is cooked without any oils or seasoning, steaming offers the best option.
+Can hedgehogs eat Broccoli?
+Broccoli can be eaten by hedgehogs in moderation, as long as the broccoli is cooked without any oils or seasoning, steaming offers the best option.
 Broccoli pieces need to be cut into vert small pieces to make it easier for hedgehogs to eat and avoid any choking risks.

 It’s vital too to make sure the broccoli is diced into smaller digestible pieces to avoid any choking hazard.

-Can African Pygmy Hedgehogs eat Cucumber?
-Cucumber can be eaten by African Pygmy Hedgehogs and makes an excellent food source as cucumber provides nutrients and hydrates due to its high water content.
+Can hedgehogs eat Cucumber?
+Cucumber can be eaten by hedgehogs and makes an excellent food source as cucumber provides nutrients and hydrates due to its high water content.
 The cucumber skin can be peeled and the cucumber cut into smaller pieces and served without oils or seasoning, to ensure safe feeding.

 We haven’t fed our hedgehog cucumber but the general consensus is cucumbers are a safe food.